tmullin6/TicTacToe/README.md

-Browser based Tic Tac Toe game.
+Browser based Tic Tac Toe game in Javascript.

-Options for 2 player game or a game played against the computer
+Game is played with two players competing against each other using the mouse to select squares to add their plays.
+Game checks game board every turn to determine if there is a winner or if the game continues.
+If no one wins at the end after all squares have been selected the game is declared a tie.